taneron/GlobaLeaks/CONTRIBUTING.md

 7. Run the full GlobaLeaks test suite and ensure that all tests pass.

-8. Ensure overall code quality and test coverage metrics are not reduced by more than 0.5%
+8. Ensure that test coverage remains at or above 90% and that overall code quality is maintained.

 9. Commit your changes using a descriptive commit message.